slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

-And so, although I should not wish to test this theory, both the dream I mentioned as well as mental experimentation force me to the conclusion that I would not cease to love my wife, even if she were to kill me.
+And so, although I should not wish to test this theory, both the dream I mentioned as well as mental experimentation force me to the conclusion that I would not cease to love my girlfriend, even if she were to kill me.
 And nothing is worst than murder.
 It follows, then, in the most classic syllogistic manner, that nothing she could do would make me cease to love her.
 Who can dispute to me then that there is no such thing like unconditional love?
 Of course, the cynic